What is myopia?

 - Multifocal lenses such as Biofinity Multifocals

 - Ortho-K options such as Paragon CRT

 3. Prescription eye drops

 Prescription anti-cholinergic eye drops act to reduce the progression of myopia by reducing over-focusing of the eyes when working up close.
 Recently the most appropriate dosage for such eye drops is the topic of intensive research, with a need to balance the myopia control effects and unwanted side effects of these medicated eye drops such as light sensitivity and blurry vision.

 The effect of each option in slowing down myopia can vary dramatically depending on the individual.
 According to the Brien Holden Vision Institute Myopia Calculator:

-- Specialty glasses can reduce myopia progression by 11-51%.
+- Specialty glasses can reduce myopia progression by up to 51%.

-- Specialty contact lenses can reduce myopia progression by 25-72%.
+- Specialty contact lenses can reduce myopia progression by up to 72%.

-- Anticholinergic eyedrops can reduce myopia progression by up to 100%.
+- Compounded myopia control eye drops can reduce myopia progression by up to 100%.